achieve-lab/assertion_data_for_LLM/README-updated.md

 ## Softwares Used

 ### IVerilog
 [IVerilog](https://github.com/steveicarus/iverilog) is the compiler used to complie and run verilog HDL designs, as described in the IEEE-1364 standard.

 ### GOLDMINE
 [GoldMine](https://bitbucket.org/debjitp/goldminer/src/master/) is one of the assertion miner tools used to mine the assertions from the verilog HDL design.
 Goldmine is written in both Python2 and Python3.
-We have utilised this software in Python2 version. goldmine.cfg is updated with the iverilog executable path.
+We have utilised this software in Python2 version.
+The configuration file is updated with the iverilog executable path.

  Example command would be

-  python2 ../src/goldmine.py -m <module_name> -u ../
+  python2 ../src/goldmine.py -m <module_name> -u ../ -c <clock>:1 -r <reset>:1

 ### HARM